-Using this package manager is very simple once you understand the basics behind it.
+Using this package manager is very simple once you understand the principle behind it.
 Ideally, you will mark different actions to perform on different packages first, and then apply your changes.
 When you click the Apply button, the Synaptic Package Manager will do each of your marked actions, one by one.
-Then you will be free to close the program, or wait until the process is complete to make more changes.
+Then you will be free to close the application, or wait until the process is complete to make more changes.

-To open the Synaptic Package Manager go to System > Administration > Synaptic Package Manager.
-Note: You can open Software Sources from the Software Center.
-Simply go to Edit ≻ Software Sources.
+To open the Synaptic Package Manager go to System ➤ Administration ➤ Synaptic Package Manager.